Hey, Cancer, Take a Hike!

 The most distinguished volunteer to date is Kris, the "Butterfly Guy," who rides along on his bicycle, dressed in purple-sequined spandex, full-size wings, helmet antennae, and sparkly nail polish.
-Kris crewed all seven walks of 2000, from California to New York, perched on the very same bicycle that carried him through five AIDS Rides that summer.
-His job, along with the crewmember known as "The Caboose," was to keep an eye on the very last of the walkers.
+Kris crewed all seven walks this year from California to New York, perched on the very same bicycle that carried him through five AIDS Rides that summer.
+His job, along with the crew member known as "The Caboose," was to keep an eye on the very last of the walkers.

 How did a butterfly wind up on the crew?

 "I wanted to share the incredible spirit that I had experienced when doing the AIDS Rides," says Kris, who lives in New York.
 His butterfly persona is symbolic of rebirth -- an appropriate symbol for those who view the walk as a journey of metamorphosis.
 Kris' fulfillment, he explains, comes from "knowing that we are making it possible for so many amazing people to accomplish the incredible."